aanchalrohira97/Resume_AanchalRohira/README.md

 WORK EXPERIENCE:

-Software Engineer : Seismic
+Software Engineer Intern : Seismic
-Jan 2023 - Present
+Jan, 2023 – Present

 - Reduced bug backlog by 50% and added caching to eliminate redundant token regeneration, improving system efficiency and reducing latency.
 - Collaborated with SendGrid to diagnose an API failure caused by the addition of a new parameter in the request URL.
 Clearly documented the issue, leading to a fix within a few days and the restoration of 100% email delivery functionality